Alfresco/docs-alfresco/digital-workspace/latest/develop/extensions.md

    > **Note:** If VS Code shows a lot of errors when opening the file, due to being unable to resolve the modules, it may be connected to the absence of `tsconfig.json` in the `content-ee` app.

-   This is not a blocker.
-To fix error, one solution is to create a `tsconfig.json` file alongside `tsconfig.app.json` with the following content:
+   This is not a blocker, and one solution is to create a `tsconfig.json` file alongside `tsconfig.app.json` with the following content:

    ```json
    { "extends": "./tsconfig.app.json" }